mvirgo/Vehicle-Detection/README.md

 This first video is the result of the full detection pipeline, which also utilizes heat maps as I'll describe more below.
 It does a fairly decent job, with only a few small pop-ups to the left (one of which actually is a car on the other side of the road, so not actually a false positive), and only a few times where it stops detecting one of the vehicles.

 In this [second video](./project_videos/project_vid_output_with_lanes.mp4), I also added in my lane line detection from my Advanced Lane Lines [project here](https://github.com/mvirgo/Advanced-Lane-Lines).
 Note that the 'cam_calibration.py' file helps calibrate the camera for this (using chessboard images from Udacity's Advanced Lane Lines repo as listed in that file), for which I saved the necessary undistortion information to the 'cam_cal_info.p' file in this repository.
 This gets fed into the 'lane_detect.py' file, which is then pulled into the 'video_function_with_lanes.py' file.
+This second video runs into an interesting issue after running seamlessly to start, where the lane detection fails in the last 15 seconds or so, likely due to my current implementation running the lane detection after the vehicle detection (and the bounding boxes messing with the lane line detection).

 ####Heatmaps